 2. De Bierverteller (The beer story teller)

-If you love beer, “De Bierverteller” is another excellent place to visit.
+If you love beer, “De Bierverteller” is another excellent place to go for an original present.
 You can find a wide assortment of beers here, including a whole section of locally brewed beer.
 The staff is exceptionally knowledgable.
 And they love to guide you in your decision making.
 “The Bierverteller” has over 600 different beers in stock in their beautiful store.
 A great place to get a special gift for the people at home.
+Twijnstraat 47, Utrecht.

 PS just down the street at number 62 you’ll find Meneer Smakers, a great burger bar!